Strong homotopy Lie algebras, homotopy Poisson manifolds and Courant algebroids: -term -algebras and Courant algebroids

 for all $u,v,w\in \mathfrak{k}, r\in \mathbb{R}$ and $\xi,\eta,\zeta\in \mathfrak{k}^*$. }\end{ex} \begin{ex} \rm{ Consider the $2$-term $L_\infty$-algebra $(\mathfrak{k}\stackrel{\Id}\longrightarrow \mathfrak{k},l_2=[\cdot,\cdot]_\frkk,l_3=0)$, where $(\mathfrak{k},[\cdot,\cdot]_\frkk)$ is a Lie algebra.
 By Theorem \ref{thm:newLie2}, we obtain a new $2$-term $L_\infty$-algebra $(\mathfrak{k}\stackrel{\tilde{l}_1}\longrightarrow \mathfrak{k}\oplus \gl(\mathfrak{k}),\tilde{l}_2,\tilde{l}_3)$, where

 for all $u,v,w\in \frkk, m\in \frkk$ and $A,B,C\in \gl(\frkk)$.
 This 2-term $L_\infty$-algebra can be viewed as a deformation of the one associated to the omni-Lie algebra.
 It can also be viewed as a linearization of the Courant algebroid $TM\oplus T^*_\pi M$, where $T^*_\pi M$ denotes the Lie algebroid associated to the Poisson manifold $(M,\pi)$.
-We will study its full properties in a separate paper, since it is devoiced from the key subject of this paper.} \end{ex}
+We will study its full properties in a separate paper.} \end{ex}